 Yes, this is Conference Room A, Building 12.
-It’s about 10 o’clock in the morning.
-That’s the Strategy Squad.
-They’ve been here since 5 a.m.
+It’s about 10 a.m.
+That’s the Strategy Squad, and they’ve been here since 5 a.m.
 Something about reassessing their core.
 Some confusion was reported from one of the other buildings.
-Maybe it was a gas leak, maybe it was something more.
+Maybe it was a gas leak, but perhaps it was something more.
 People were outlining themselves on whiteboards and slurping hot coffee out of cupped hands with stir straws.
 A guy in the kitchen who had brought his headphones to work was trying to hook them up to the microwave.
 “I can hear Saturn!” he screamed.
 It was the kind of mayhem I had seen before.
 The Strategy Squad waved me into the meeting.
 “Thank goodness you’re here,” they said.
 “You don’t have to thank goodness,” I replied, “just thank my mother for teaching me to ride a unicycle on the highway in the rain.”
 They looked confused.
 I pulled out my mother’s business cards.
 “You can send thank you notes to her here.
 Her name is Janice.”

 “Just check out fruitguys.com/mix to see what’s in your mix this week,” I added as I inched toward the door.
 “Our West Coast cases feature Shinseiki and 20th Century Asian pears from Gabriel Farm in Sebastopol, CA—and on the East Coast, some cases include AsaJu Asian pears from Subarashii Kudamono in Coopersburg, PA.”

 And remember, if for any reason you’re not satisfied with your FruitGuys fruit, just call or email us.
 We have a 100% guarantee on what we do.

 Enjoy & Be Fruitful! – Chris Mittelstaedt firstname.lastname@example.org